sawadogosalif/Trade_area_analysis/README.md

 ## 1. Prepare a hexagonal grid over a selected territory

-Form a hexagonal grid - given a diameter for the hexagons to build and a GeoDataFrame on the territory Overlay the grid on top of the original territory GeoDataFrame
+- Form a hexagonal grid
+- Given a diameter for the hexagons to build and a GeoDataFrame on the territory
+- Overlay the grid on top of the original territory GeoDataFrame

 ## 2. **Component Preparation for Trade Area Analysis**